 - NOTE: It is not required to submit transcripts for courses currently in progress - only past semesters for courses registered and/or completed.

 - Physical Qualifications Statement

 - Certificate of Understanding

-- Other documents as a condition of return (i.e. community service, medical documentation, etc.)
+- Other documentation as required as a condition of return (i.e. Community Service, Medical Documentation, etc.)